Today's best mortgage deal? 15-year terms stay below 6% | May 24, 2023

 Borrowers should take advantage of today’s steadying rates to lock in their preferred term ahead of likely increases

-Based on data compiled by Credible, mortgage rates for home purchases have risen for longer terms and remained unchanged for shorter terms since yesterday.
+Based on data compiled by Credible, mortgage rates for home purchases held steady for three key rates and have risen for another since yesterday.